geodynamics/pylith/docs-sphinx/developer/contributing/codelayout.md

 The Python code is limited to collecting user input and launching the MPI job.
 Everything else is done in C++.
 This facilitates debugging (it is easier to track symbols in the C/C++ debugger) and unit testing, and reduces the amount of information that needs to be passed from Python to C++.
+The PyLith application and a few other utility functions, like writing the parameter file, are limited to Python.
+All other objects have a C++ implementation.
+Objects that have user input have collect the user input in Python using Pyre and pass it to a corresponding C++ object.
+Objects that do not have user input, such as the integrators and constraints, are limited to C++.

 The source code that follows shows the essential ingredients for Python and C++ objects, using the concrete example of the `Material` objects.

 :::{warning}